 All the different equality things that you could have at work are not there yet, so I'm hoping that you guys can really push it and get the gender wage gap fixed because I think everybody should make the same amount of money.
 Don't you agree?

 I love this quote.
 If you think about it, working together, as you guys are going to do on Hackathon, really makes everyone better.

 Try not to think of everything as “me,” and think of “we.”
-Whether you just have a couple friends that you’re working with, a couple teammates, whoever it is, even if it’s just one really awesome person, working as a team helps make you better.
+Whether you just have a couple of friends that you're working with, a couple teammates, whoever it is, even if it's just one really awesome person, working as a team helps make you better.
 Having a mentor makes you better, being a mentor makes you better.

 All of these things can help make us better.
 Think about working together and floating everyone's boats.

 These are things that are a-okay, which would be a Glamour Do.

 Support other women in tech.

 Support other women in tech any way that you can whether it's reading someone's book and share it.
 We were just talking about #GirlBoss before.
 Sophia Amoruso is so amazing.
 She wrote her book #GirlBoss; if you guys haven't read it yet, it's super good, it got picked up by Netflix.
 It's going to be a show.

 Find other women in tech that you can support whether it's code that they wrote, a blog post that they shared, find a way that you can support other women in tech.
 Definitely do it.